BookStackApp/website/content/docs/admin/hacking-bookstack.md

 ### Custom HTML Head Option

-Within the customization settings area you'll find a "Custom HTML head content" setting.
+Within the "Settings > Customization" view within BookStack you'll find a "Custom HTML Head Content" setting.
 You can use this to add in any custom JavaScript or CSS content which enables you to override default BookStack functionality and styles.

 You can find examples of custom HTML Head customizations on the [hacks part of this site](/hacks/).